Ru-Pirie/university-notes/README.md

+# Universiy Notes
-#This is used to store my uni notes from lectures and any other uni work
+This is used to store my uni notes from lectures and any other uni work